CZ-NIC/fred-docs/AdminManual/Configuration.rst

          Events and periods related to domain expiration

+         Vertical bars on the time line signify notification events and the crosses mean action events taken on domains.

 * ``regular_day_procedure_period`` – an hour in a day to run the regular procedure (24-hour system, 0 means 00:00, 14 means 14:00 etc.),
   default: 0